and-buk/Udacity-DRLND/p_continuous_control/Report.md

 Reinforcement Learning is about learning an optimal policy from interaction with the environment.
 With **value-based methods**, the agent uses its experience with the environment to maintain an estimate of the optimal action-value function.
 The optimal policy is then obtained from the optimal action-value function estimate. **Policy-based methods** directly learn the optimal policy, without having to maintain a separate value function estimate. **Policy gradient methods** are a subclass of policy-based methods that estimate the weights of an optimal policy through gradient ascent.

+### Strengths of policy-based methods:

+**Simplicity**: The problem with value-based methods is that they can have a big oscillation while training.
+This is because the choice of action may change dramatically for an arbitrarily small change in the estimated action values.
+Policy-based methods directly get to the problem at hand (estimating the optimal policy).
+This tends to make them stable and reliable.

+**Stochastic policies**: Policy-based methods can learn true stochastic policies (a value-based methods tends to learn a deterministic or near deterministic policy).

+**Continuous action spaces**: Policy-based methods are well-suited for continuous and high-dimensional action spaces.

+### Weakness of policy-based methods:

+**Data-inefficient**: Policy-based methods are data-inefficient and rely on a lot of data to learn a useful policy.

+**High variance**: A critical challenge of policy gradient methods is the high variance of the gradient estimator and therefore *slow convergence (slow learning)*.
+Policy gradient methods are able to compute an unbiased gradient, but suffer from high variance.

 ## Algorithm Selection

 To solve version 2 of the environment with continuous action space we use **Deep Deterministic Policy Gradients (DDPG)** algorithm ([**more detail in paper**](https://arxiv.org/abs/1509.02971)) specifically adapted to work for multiple agents.

-**DDPG** is a model-free, off-policy, actor-critic algorithm, which concurrently learns a deterministic policy and a Q-functon by using each to improve the other.
+**DDPG** is a **model-free**, **off-policy**, **actor-critic algorithm**, which concurrently learns a deterministic policy and a Q-functon by using each to improve the other.
 It uses off-policy data and the Bellman equation to learn the Q-function, and the Q-function to learn the policy.

 ### Key components of **DDPG**
 - **Actor-critic architecture** with two elements, actor and critic.